-It is important to know that RCC’s n& RSW's do not provide extensive formalized assessments that lead to a "diagnosis" from the DSM.
-That classification of assessments is designated for Psychologists, Psychiatrists, or MD's.
-However, RCC's understand the symptoms related to certain diagnosis and work to either increase desired behaviours or decrease undesired behaviours or symptoms within a clinical context.
+It is important to know that RCC’s and RSW's do not provide extensive formalized assessments that lead to a "diagnosis" from the DSM.
+That classification of assessments is designated for Psychologists or Psychiatrists.
+However, RCC's and RSW's understand the symptoms related to mental health diagnoses and work with our clients to develop a customized treatment plan..

-There are many non-formal and formal assessment that RCC's are qualified to administer.
+Having said this, there are many non-formal and formal assessment that RCC's and RSW's are qualified to administer.
 Some include screening tools (Eg: depression/anxiety, ACES), measuring the quality of relationships or personal functioning, impacts of trauma, tracking clinical themes and many more.
 We will discuss what assessments will be important in your particular case the intake session.

 Kindred Counselling is located at: